pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 **Auditing our system against CIS Benchmark**

-Enable Ubuntu Security Guide
+Enable Ubuntu Security Guide :

 	sudo pro enable usg
 	sudo apt-get install usg

-You can then audit your system for CIS Benchmark
+You can then audit your system for CIS Benchmark :

 	sudo usg audit cis_level1_workstation

-which will produce the result in an html and xml format located at :
+Which will produce the result in an html and xml format located at :

 	/var/lib/usg/usg-report-20240426.1128.html